ndawlab/mars-irt/README.md

     ├── 05_Figures                  <- Figures for presentations & manuscript.
     ├── manuscript                  <- LaTeX code for the manuscript.
     ├── tutorials                   <- MaRs-IB item parameters, short forms, and optimal assembly tutorials.

+## MaRs-IB Stimuli

+The actual stimuli of the MaRs-IB are publicly available at this [OSF repository](https://osf.io/g96f4/).

 ## Acknowledgements